Dani3184/FunctionGenerator/README.md

 ### Output
 - `uo_out[7:0]` → digital waveform output

+## DAC Requirements
+The output is an 8-bit digital signal intended for use with an external DAC.

+Recommended characteristics:
+- Resolution: 8 bits or higher
+- Input type: Parallel digital input
+- Example: R-2R ladder DAC or external DAC IC
+- Output range: 0–3.3V

 ## Operation
 The design uses a phase accumulator (DDS) to generate periodic signals.